Douro Valley Tours

-This Guided hiking offers easy walking while travels up the Douro Valley.
+This Guided hiking offers easy walking while traveling up the Douro Valley.
 You are allowing us to explore the world’s oldest demarcated wine regions.

-A journey of about one and a half-hour: the day starts in Pinhão, with an excellent view over the Douro River (River of Gold).
-It is time to begin our hiking, going along the vineyards, olive, and fig trees.
+It is about a half-hour journey: the day starts in Pinhão, with an excellent view over the River of Gold.
+It is time to begin our hiking along the vineyards, olive, and fig trees.

 The lunch will be in a small restaurant.
-After lunch, it is time to go along some of the most beautiful paths of the region until Pinhão.
-Where we will visit the train station, famous for its tiles, to finish the day, we will visit a wine estate and taste the famous port wine.
+After lunch, it is time to go along some of the region’s most beautiful paths until Pinhão.
+We will visit the train station, famous for its tiles.
+We will see a wine estate and taste the favorite Port wine to finish the day.

 An excellent way to know the magnificent scenery of the Douro River.
 UNESCO World Heritage-listed landscape.

-Do you want to book a cruiser in your Douro Valley Tours?
+Do you want to book a cruiser?
+Contact us!

 The Douro Valley is a favorite destination for travelers visiting Portugal.
 Worldly recognized for the Port wine and river cruises, there’s plenty you can do.
-Here you have a 6-day tour in Portugal and the Douro Valley.
+Here you have a 6-day tour in Portugal.

 Portugal Vacation Package – 7 DAYS

-Enjoy the top attractions in sunny Portugal as you explore the must-sees of both, Lisbon, and the northern town of Porto.
-That is also included the historic city of Braga and wine tasting in the Douro Valley.
+Enjoy the top attractions in sunny Portugal as you explore the must-sees of both Lisbon and Porto’s northern towns.

 - Small-Group Tour groups are limited to 8 passengers.